eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     #define BUFFER_SIZE     MR_CONFIG_UDP_TRANSPORT_MTU * STREAM_HISTORY

 First, we need to create a Session indicating the transport to use.
-This time we are using UDP in localhost over the port 2018.
 The agent must be configured for listening from udp at port 2018.

 .. code-block:: C